tiagopog/scrapifier/README.md

 It's a Ruby gem that brings a very simple way to extract meta information from URIs using the screen scraping technique.

+Note: This gem is mainly focused on screen scraping URLs (presence of protocol, such as: "http", "https" and "ftp"), but it also works with URIs which have the "www" without any protocol defined, like: "www.google.com".

 ## Installation

 Compatible with Ruby 1.9.3+